Medieval Timing Technique

 How to read your period in context

 Two details sharpen any firdaria reading.
 The first is the natal condition of the period ruler.
 A firdaria Mars period reads differently when natal Mars is in dignity (Aries, Scorpio, Capricorn) than when natal Mars is in detriment (Taurus, Libra, Cancer).
-Dignified rulers deliver the planet's themes in their most available form.
-Debilitated rulers deliver the same themes through friction.
+Dignified rulers may have more resources for expressing the planet's themes.
+Debilitated rulers can describe the same themes arriving through friction.

 The second is house rulership.
 The firdaria ruler is also the ruler of one or two houses in your natal chart.
-Those are the life areas the period activates.
+Those are the life areas to watch during the period.
 A Venus firdaria in someone whose natal Venus rules the 7th house accents relationships.
 In a chart where Venus rules the 2nd, the same Venus period accents money, self-worth, and resources.

 Add a third layer by reading firdaria alongside annual profections and zodiacal releasing.
 The profection lord names the ruler of your current year.
 Zodiacal releasing names the current chapter of your life story.
-When the firdaria ruler, profection lord, and zodiacal releasing period lord all point to the same planet, the signal is hard to miss.
-That area of life is being asked for your full attention.
+When the firdaria ruler, profection lord, and zodiacal releasing period lord all point to the same planet, the overlap gives that planet another layer of testimony.

 Firdaria compared to other timing systems